dominodatalab/reference-project-pippy-chatbot/README.md

 # Pippy Chatbot Template
-Pippy is a retrieval-augmented generation (RAG) Chatbot that utilizes vector embeddings of [Domino documentation](https://docs.dominodatalab.com/) in combination with a large language model (LLM) like ChatGPT.
+Pippy is a Retrieval-Augmented Generation (RAG) Chatbot that utilizes vector embeddings of [Domino documentation](https://docs.dominodatalab.com/) in combination with a Large Language Model (LLM) like ChatGPT.
 In this repository, you can find a template to build your RAG chatbot off of, including source files to embed your texts and deploy the app.